Bakhytjan Sagintayev: COVID-19

 Following the COVID-19 outbreak in Kazakhstan in March 2020, 27 roadblocks were installed to prevent citizens from traveling in or out of the city.
-On 4 April 2020, Sagintayev approved the construction of an infectious disease hospital, which was opened on 24 April.
-On 16 April, Sagintayev announced that mass gathering events, including sports, would be cancelled until 30 June.
+On 4 April 2020, Saghyntaev approved the construction of an infectious disease hospital, which was opened on 24 April.
+On 16 April, Saghyntaev announced that mass gathering events, including sports, would be cancelled until 30 June.

 In May 2020, after the announcement of easing lockdowns nationwide, religious spaces and retailers began functioning in the city with quarantine measures.
 Roadblocks were lifted on 1 June 2020.
-Sagintayev–in turn–urged all Almaty residents to wear face coverings.
+Saghyntaev–in turn–urged all Almaty residents to wear face coverings.
 However, after an increase in COVID-19 cases, strict measures were taken with cut in working hours and government employees being instructed to switch to remote work.
-By 2 September 2020, Sagintayev announced that the situation was stabilized.
+By 2 September 2020, Saghyntaev announced that the situation was stabilized.
 Telling Almaty citizens to adhere to the mask orders to prevent the rise of cases.
 In October 2020, he warned of a possible second wave of the infections during a live interview on Almaty TV channel, stating that the city was prepared to deal with new cases if necessary.

-Following an increase of cases in the Almaty, Sagintayev announced in new restrictions being placed, noting that the city would not go under lockdown unless there would be a daily growth of more than 100–150 infected persons at the hospitals.
+Following an increase of cases in the Almaty, Saghyntaev announced in new restrictions being placed, noting that the city would not go under lockdown unless there would be a daily growth of more than 100–150 infected persons at the hospitals.